JerryfromBrooklyn/project/Journal/THE_MATRIX.md

 - All binary conversion operations use environment-specific code paths

 This fix ensures the complete face registration flow works in browser environments, storing both the face attributes from Rekognition and the actual face image in S3 with proper public URLs.

+### 2025-04-05 17:25 PM - Planning Face Matching System

+**System Design:** Completed comprehensive design and documentation for the new face matching system.

+**Key Decisions:**
+- Will implement collection-based indexing for all detected faces
+- Created cost analysis showing ~$10/month savings using this approach
+- Documented scaling strategy for handling collection size limits
+- Selected Uppy.js as the recommended library for bulk photo uploads
+- Planned phased implementation approach with 3 distinct phases

+**Next Steps:**
+- Create the new `shmong-face-matches` DynamoDB table
+- Enhance existing face registration to support historical matching
+- Begin development of photo upload and processing pipeline

+Full implementation details and technical specifications are available in `Journal/AWS_NEW_MATCHING_SYSTEM.md`.